Make a Third-Party Claim to Controlled Goods CPR 85.4

 Nearly all third party claims involve recently bought vehicles

-If your request is refused, apply to the court.
+If your request is denied, file an application with the court.

 The Law: